Deviloxide/MIU-System/README.md

 4. **xUUy** → **xy**

 ### Program Description
-The program takes in a desired theorem to be proven and the maximum number of steps to be performed on the axiom "MI" to find the provided theorem.
+The program takes in a desired theorem to be proven and the maximum number of steps to be performed on the axiom **MI** to find the provided theorem.
 ```
 Enter a MIU theorem:
 > MIUUI